nanocurrency/roadmap/README.md

 ## Network upgrades

 Due to the Nano network being decentralized and having to manage global consensus, in order to ensure consistency and efficiency certain updates to the node must be enabled in phases and using mechanisms that activate them after initial software upgrade.
+Columns in the project beginning with `Upgrade:` represent time between node releases where a specific network upgrade is being targeted.
+All network upgrades are subject to timing changes (see the [disclaimer](#disclaimer)).
+Issues added to these columns will be tied to their related features and contain pertinent details about the upgrade.

-Explained below are the labels assigned to each ticket requiring that network upgrade type, along with a brief explanation of how they are handled.
+Labels are also used on tickets to show the type of network upgrade required.
+Below these labels are listed with a brief explanation of how each upgrade type is typically handled.
 More details on the various methods and past upgrades can be found in the [Network Upgrades documentation](https://docs.nano.org/releases/network-upgrades/).

 * **[Phased node upgrades](https://docs.nano.org/releases/network-upgrades/#phased-node-upgrades)** (label: `phased node upgrade`) - requiring multiple node upgrades before feature ready for activating; often in combination with other upgrade methods